jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 > Not that there are multiple desired options.

-## Eighth-step Resolution
+## High Resolution Pitch Spelling

+Currently, pitch spelling mechanisms are optimized for tonal music.
+In this case, one only considers 12 divisions of the octave.
+However, it is not uncommon for contemporary music to employ pitch material with more than 12 divisions of the octave.

-There are a few additional preferences when spelling eighth-step resolution `Pitch` values.
+There are a few additional preferences when spelling higher-resolution `Pitch` values.

 ### Fine Compatibility